 Implications and Recent Legislative Developments

-Traditionally, waqf properties are irrevocably dedicated for religious or charitable purposes under Islamic law.
+Under Islamic law, donors irrevocably dedicate waqf properties for religious or charitable purposes.
 A ‘mutawalli’ is appointed to manage such properties.

 In August 2024, the Waqf (Amendment) Bill, 2024, and the Mussalman Wakf (Repeal) Bill, 2024, were introduced in the Lok Sabha to streamline waqf management.
-A key proposal seeks to eliminate ‘waqf by user,’ ensuring only documented properties owned by an individual for at least five years can be declared as waqf.
 This change could impact historically recognized waqf properties like mosques and graveyards that lack formal documentation.

 The High Court’s decision reinforces the jurisdictional framework under the Waqf Act while aligning with ongoing legal reforms in waqf administration.